 Haramaya University has been conducting research over six decades, with particular focus in the fields of agriculture, nutrition, health and medical sciences.
 It publishes several journals, including the East African Journal of Health and Biomedical Sciences, which focuses on health and medicine.

 The College of Health and Medical Sciences is actively engaged in teaching, research and community service activities.
 Harar and Kersa Health and Demographic Surveillance Systems and Hiwot Fana Specialized University Hospital give the College of Health and Medical Sciences a strong platform for teaching and research activities.

 The Ethiopian Public Health Institute (EPHI) was formally established as an independent institution in 2014 – building on the strong foundation of the Ethiopian Health and Nutrition Research Institute (EHNRI) that was created in 1996.

-The London School of Hygiene and Tropical Medicine (LSHTM) is a research university in London that specializes in global and public health.
+The London School of Hygiene and Tropical Medicine (LSHTM) is a world leading centre for research and postgraduate education in public and global health.

 LSHTM’s mission is to improve health and health equity in the United Kingdom and worldwide; working in partnership to achieve excellence in public and global health research, education and translation of knowledge into policy and practice.

 Founded by Sir Patrick Manson in 1899, LSHTM is now part of the University of London and has expanded in recent years at its two main sites on Keppel Street and Tavistock Place.
 LSHTM’s multidisciplinary expertise includes clinicians, epidemiologists, statisticians, social scientists, molecular biologists and immunologists.
 LSHTM works with partners worldwide to support the development of teaching and research capacity, and alumni work in more than 180 countries.